loopdreams/flights/README.md

 I chose to write a cli utility for looking up **information about flight times and distances.** There are many online calculators for this sort of thing, but as Solderpunk pointed out, the spirit of the challenge lies also in replicating this kinds of tools that are abundant on the web, but which are entirely useless when there is no internet connection.

-The project relies heavily on the following datasource:
+The project relies heavily on the following data source:

 - [Global Airport Database](https://www.partow.net/miscellaneous/airportdatabase/)